YMMV page for the overall series:

 * EvenBetterSequel: Red Alert grows beyond being an expy of the Tiberium Saga with this installment and many interesting gameplay additions are introduced.
 The LighterAndSofter camp elements add charm without completely derailing the game.
 The invasion of mainland USA scenario is as good as it gets.
 Stalin is hard to replace as a villain, however.

-* EvilIsSexy: And so is good - both faction's MissionControl chicks are literally played by ''ex-porn stars''.
+* EvilIsSexy: And so is good - the actresses playing both faction's MissionControl chicks got started in sexploitation.

 * GameBreaker: Yuri's entire faction.
 It's so bad that Yuri is usually banned from online play.

 ** In particular, the UFO's.
 2 of them can entirely shut down a bases power and slowly drain your credits away, zapping any anti-air infantry/vehicles that try to shoot them down.
 If these little bastards shut down your base, your only hope is pretty much to have enough aa to take them down, or have an ally help you.

 ** France can be considered this from a defensive/turtling point of view.
 An arrangement of Grand Cannons and Patriot Missile batteries is nigh-impenetrable.

 ** Prism Tanks, if properly micromanaged, are damn near unstoppable and can flatten a base in seconds with what appears to be a laser rave from hell.

 ** Navy [=SEALs=] too.
 They're basically mini-Tanyas, equally as capable of decimating Infantry as her, and can be mass-produced.
 Combined with the above Prism Tanks and nothing stands a chance!

 * HarsherInHindsight: Cool as it is in-game, the destruction of Washington and New York evokes tragic real life events after 9/11.